Nick-zhen/Recipe-full-stack-app/README.md

 module.exports = Recipe;
 ```
-3. In router/recipes.js , we don't need the hard code intial state anymore because we use the data from database.
+3. In router/recipes.js , we don't need the hard code intial state anymore because we use the data from database.<br>
-We will use some mongoose API to fetch, create, update or delete data just like we did in Mongo shell above.
+We will use some mongoose API to fetch, create, update or delete data just like we did in Mongo shell above.<br>
 ```javascript
 const asyncHandler = require('express-async-handler');
 const Recipe = require('../models/recipeModel');
 ```
+get one specific recipe using id
 ```javascript
 router.get('/:recipeId',asyncHandler(async function (req, res, next) {
     Recipe.findById(req.params.recipeId, (err, recipe) => {